Dog Neutering is an Emotive Subject for Welfare and Population Reasons but let’s Take a Look at the Facts…

 Neutering Dogs Early: Conclusion

-Dr. Karen Becker is now a famous veterinary advocate for more thought to be brought back in to the dog world.
-Her youtube video last year on neutering and article on same subject gave me the bones of this article.
+Dr. Karen Becker is now a famous veterinary advocate for more thought to be brought back into the dog world.
+Her youtube video last year on neutering and article on the same subject gave me the bones of this article.
 The video received an enormous amount of support but also scathing criticism.
 Since then Dr. Becker has released another video on early dog neutering explaining her thoughts on the whole affair.
 She breaks down in the middle of it when she thinks about the number of animals she has harmed with her previous advice.
 Worth a watch.